greenriver/hmis-warehouse/docs/code_patterns_and_conventions.md

 This is a living document, please add or update patterns as appropriate.
 When adding new patterns, please include relevant details / rationale to help others understand how and why to use this pattern.

+Note that this document may include code that is only in use in a handful of locations.
+We recognize change can take time.
+Sometimes patterns are added here after only being added to one of many locations in the codebase.
+Please follow these conventions and patterns if there is a relevent pattern listed.

 ## Table of Contents

 - [Server-side views](#server-side-views)